hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     Required.

-    Maximum number of states (ie determinants, excitors or density matrix elements) to store in the "spawned" list, ie the maximum number of states which can be spawned onto at a given timestep.
-The amount of memory required for this is usually a small fraction of that required for ``state_size``, unless ``real_amplitudes`` is in use, this should be a sizeable fraction.
+    Maximum number of states (i.e. determinants, excitors or density matrix elements) to store in the "spawned" list, i.e. the maximum number of states which can be spawned onto at a given timestep.
+The amount of memory required for this is usually a small fraction of that required for ``state_size``, unless ``real_amplitudes`` is in use, in which case this should be a sizeable fraction (or potentially even greater than the memory for ``state_size``, if load balancing of states across processors is poor).
     The amount of memory required is also dependent on the value of ``tau``.

     If negative, then the absolute value is used as the maximum amount of memory in MB to use for this information.